Emmet Sheehan

 George Emmet Sheehan (born November 15, 1999) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).

 Early life

-Sheehan was born in New York, New York and grew up in Darien, Connecticut.
+Sheehan was born in New York City, but moved to Darien, Connecticut, when he was five years old.

 Career

 Amateur career

 Sheehan attended Fordham Preparatory School in the Bronx, New York, for three years before transferring to the Salisbury School in Salisbury, Connecticut.
 He attended Boston College and played college baseball for the Boston College Eagles for three seasons.
 As a junior, he went 5–5 with a 4.23 ERA and 106 strikeouts in 76 2/3 innings pitched.
 Sheehan pitched Collegiate summer baseball in the Futures Collegiate Baseball League for the Bristol Blues and New Britain Bees in 2018 and 2020 respectively.
 He was an FCBL All-Star in 2018.
 In 2019, Sheehan played in the New England Collegiate Baseball League for the Danbury Westerners where he was an All-Star.